RealOrxify/Chrome-Dino-Bookmarklets/README.md

 Go ahead and press the space bar to start the  game.
 Once the game starts, right-click and select ``Inspect” to open up Chrome DevTools``, then select the ``Console`` tab.

-You can also do this by using the Ctrl+Shift+I shortcut, which takes you straight to the  Console tab of DevTools.
+You can also do this by using the Ctrl+Shift+I/Cmd+Shift+I shortcut, which takes you straight to the  Console tab of DevTools.